sirca/clusterous/README.md

     clusterous status

 You will see some information about the cluster name, the number of instances running, etc.

+You may stop a running environment with the `destroy` command.

 # Launching an environment
 In Clusterous, an `environment` refers to a Docker based application, along with any associated configuration and data.
 To run your application on a Clusterous cluster, you create an `environment file` containing instructions to run the application.